tbreuss/mithril-by-examples/about/index.md

   order: 3
 ---

-MithrilJS is a JavaScript Framework for Building Brilliant Applications
+MithrilJS by Examples is a website to learn MithrilJS a JavaScript Framework for Building Brilliant Applications.

 ## Official Links